By David Joel Miller.

 Happy is a choice.

 You can stay sad, angry or unhappy as long as you want.
 Being happy is less about what you have and what happens to you, and much more about how you decide you will react to the events of life.
-Make a choice today that you plan to maximum your happiness.
+Make a choice today that you plan to maximize your happiness.
 When you look down you see the dirt.
 When you look up you see the clouds and at night the stars.

 You can be miserable if you chose.